FAQ – Program Assessment

 What if I Do Not Meet the Contract Minimum Thresholds?

-If you do not meet the contract minimum threshold of 2.51on the CLASS assessment in 2018-2019, you will not receive a School Readiness contract for the 2019-2020 school year.
+If you do not meet the contract minimum threshold of 4.0 on the CLASS assessment, you will not receive a School Readiness contract for the following school year.
+You may request a second assessment at the expense of the provider.